Helping people recover from addiction,

 We made direct amends to such people wherever possible, except when to do so would injure them or others.

-It is time that we begin repairing the damage and hurt that we have caused other people whenever and wherever it is possible for us to do so.
+It is time that we begin repairing the damage and hurt that we have caused other people, whenever and wherever it is possible for us to do so.
 Initiating peace and healing will always be one of the responsibilities that we have in the life that God is giving to us.
-So, let us commit ourselves to helping others, helping them to recover from the pain that we have caused them -- pain that they didn’t create or deserve.
+So, let us commit ourselves to helping others recover from the pain that we have caused them—pain that they didn’t create or deserve.